Tmereinhart/Automatic-Fan-Control-based-on-Humidity-Values/README.md

 An Arduino ino file is included that uses a simple engineered feature extraction model, which does not use TensorFlow Light

-The scitree file displays the projects descision tree code
+The scitree file displays the projects decision tree code

 The link to the Edge Impulse: https://studio.edgeimpulse.com/public/43415/latest